James Martin (author): The Oxford Martin School

 In 2004 Martin donated £60m to help establish The James Martin 21st Century School, which in 2010 was renamed The Oxford Martin School, at the University of Oxford, in what was the largest single donation to the university.
 This school aims to "formulate new concepts, policies and technologies that will make the future a better place to be".
 In 2009 Martin pledged up to an additional $50 million if it could be matched by other donors.
 This condition was met in April 2010.

+Center for Nonproliferation Studies

+Martin was a benefactor to the Monterey Institute of International Studies, and in 2007, gifted a large endowment to the Institute's Center for Nonproliferation Studies (CNS).
+After which, CNS was renamed the James Martin Center for Nonproliferation Studies, in his honor.